-6.10 Title for Other Privately-Owned Property
+8.7 Title for Other Privately-Owned Property

-Applicants requesting title under properties that are privately-owned will be managed by PRDOH on a case-by-case basis.
 The following are some expected scenarios that PRDOH may encounter for these types of Applications and a general statement as to how they might be resolved:

 - Heirs/Spouses without Will: These are Applicants that may live within a property that was owned by a diseased ancestor/spouse who, at the time of death, did not leave any Will to specify heirship of its property.
 PRDOH, through its case analysis, may identify the ancestry tree of the original owner and its heirs/spouse.
 After the corresponding analysis, PRDOH may opt to produce Declarations of Heirship through its Title-Related vendors.
-Once Declarations of Heirship are generated they will be registered with the Property Register.
+Once Declarations of Heirship are generated, they will be registered with the Property Register.
 Additional steps to obtain a clear title will depend on the circumstances of the heirs/spouse related to the Application. - Residences Located Within Relative-Owned Property: These are Applicants that, either by tolerance or family relationship, where allowed to build, or occupy an existing structure, for residence within a plot of land owned by a relative.
 PRDOH, through its case analysis and field investigations, will work with both parties to establish if title to the plot of land and the residence within it can be transferred to the Applicant.
 These cases may require the subdivision of land and additional coordination with regulatory Agencies that establish new easements for the new parcels of land generated. - Residences Located within Land Not Registered in Property of Registry: These are cases for which the Program, through its case analysis and field investigations, finds that the plot of land where the Applicant's residence is located is not owned by any private or public entity.
-These cases may require the presentation of Proof of Ownership Procedure ("Expediente de Dominio") with the courts.
+These cases may require the presentation of an exparte Proof of Ownership ("Expediente de Dominio") claim with the courts.

-6.11 Compliance with the Planning Board and the Office of Permits Management Titles issued by PRDOH under the provisions of Act 132, Act 35, and Act 286 may not be required to comply with the requirements of the Laws governing the Puerto Rico Planning Board (PB) and the Puerto Rico Office of Permit Management (OGPe) and their regulations.
+8.8 Compliance with the Planning Board and the Office of Permits Management

+Titles issued by the Program under the provisions of Act 132, Act 35, and Act 286 may not be required to comply with the requirements of the Laws governing the Puerto Rico Planning Board (PB) and the Puerto Rico Office of Permit Management (OGPe) and their regulations.
 Specifically, those cases that comply with the provisions of Resolution No. JPE-12 as adopted by the PB on September 25, 1973, are exempt from review and approval of the PB and OGPe.
 Cases that do not comply with the provisions must be submitted to OGPe for approval.
-Titles issued by PRDOH under the provisions of any other Act or for privately-owned property will be required to comply with the requirements of the PB and OGPe, including the provisions of Regulation No. 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios".
+Titles issued by the Program under the provisions of any other Act or for privately-owned property will be required to comply with the requirements of the PB and OGPe, including the provisions of Regulation No. 9081 of June 7, 2019, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios".

-6.12 Clear Title Filing
+8.9 Clear Title Filing

-Once and if a clear title is obtained for the Applicant, the PRDOH will proceed to register the property with the Applicant as the owner at the Puerto Rico Property Register.
-The PRDOH will obtain the minute of filing at the Puerto Rico Property Register showing the name of register, the property address and date of registry, rights paid, other documents filed, and any other pertinent information with regards to the transaction.
+Once and if a clear title is obtained for the Applicant, the Program will proceed to register the property with the Applicant as the owner at the Puerto Rico Property Register.
+The Program will obtain the minute of filing at the Puerto Rico Property Register showing the name of register, the property address and date of registry, rights paid, other documents filed, and any other pertinent information with regards to the transaction.
 The minute of filing must have the Seal of the Property Registry showing that the transaction was filed, either personally or using the Registry of Property Karibe System, as permitted by law and regulations.